kevinboehmisch/Laboratory_Projects/Betriebssysteme/README.md

 ### Extract and Display Email Providers
 - ./email_analysis.sh -c emails.txt
-This command outputs a list of email providers along with the number of occurrences found in the specified emails.txt file.
+This command outputs '''a list''' ´of´ 'email' providers along with the number of occurrences found in the specified emails.txt file.

 ## Notes
 If no option is specified, the script defaults to -e (email extraction) to provide a comprehensive list of unique email addresses.